Redaelli: «GP 2022 data heralds an incredibly successful edition»

 Where does it start and where does it come from

-As mentioned, the Mille Miglia kicks off in Brescia , where the arrival is also fixed.
+As mentioned, the Mille Miglia starts in Brescia , where the finish line is also set.
 For the Lombard city, the race is a historical symbol of great value, an event around which the whole city colors and comes alive.
-The beating core of the whole event, from the earliest years, is Piazza Vittoria .
+The beating heart of the entire event, since the very first years, has been Piazza Vittoria .

 What is the race course

-The route of the Mille Miglia undergoes small changes with each edition, going to touch different locations in central Italy.
-The immovable fixed points, however, are the length, which must be around 1600 kilometers , that is a thousand imperial miles, and the passage through Rome .
+The Mille Miglia route undergoes small changes with each edition, touching different locations in central Italy.
+The immovable fixed points, however, are the length, which must be around 1600 kilometres , that is, a thousand imperial miles, and the passage through Rome .

 Which historic cars can participate